Host a Special Event

-Signage must also be indicated on the event site plan and adhere to the City of Manvel sign ordinance and a separate Sign Application Permit must be obtained and approved.
+Signs must be indicated on the site plan and adhere to the City of Manvel Sign Ordinance.
+A Sign Permit Application must be obtained and approved.

 If your event will not require signage, you may leave this section blank or write “N/A.”